shazraz/Traffic-Sign-Classifier/writeup.md

 [image8]: ./examples/placeholder.png "Traffic Sign 5"

 ## Rubric Points
-###Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/481/view) individually and describe how I addressed each point in my implementation.
+The following sections address the individual [Rubric points](https://review.udacity.com/#!/rubrics/481/view) for this submission.

 ---
-###Writeup / README

-####1.
-Provide a Writeup / README that includes all the rubric points and how you addressed each one.
-You can submit your writeup as markdown or pdf.
-You can use this template as a guide for writing the report.
-The submission includes the project code.

-You're reading it! and here is a link to my [project code](https://github.com/udacity/CarND-Traffic-Sign-Classifier-Project/blob/master/Traffic_Sign_Classifier.ipynb)
+**1. Submission Files**

+This submission consists of:

+1. The IPython notebook containing the project code: [Traffic_Sign_Classifier.ipynb](https://github.com/shazraz/P2-TrafficSignClassifier/blob/master/Traffic_Sign_Classifier.ipynb)
+1. An HTML version of the IPython notebook: [Traffic_Sign_Classifier.html](https://github.com/shazraz/P2-TrafficSignClassifier/blob/master/Traffic_Sign_Classifier.html)
+1. The trained and saved model: LeNet5_Run3
+1. A set of images downloaded from the internet used to test the model: [Images](https://github.com/shazraz/P2-TrafficSignClassifier/tree/master/Images)
+ {source: Sonja Krause-Harder for some of these images on the p-traffic-signs Slack channel}

-###Data Set Summary & Exploration
+**2. Data Set Summary & Exploration**

-####1.
-Provide a basic summary of the data set.
-In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.
+2.1 Data Set Summary

-I used the pandas library to calculate summary statistics of the traffic signs data set:
+I used the numpy library to calculate summary statistics of the traffic signs data set:

-* The size of training set is ?
+* The size of training set is 34799 images
-* The size of the validation set is ?
+* The size of the validation set is 4410
-* The size of test set is ?
+* The size of test set is 12630
-* The shape of a traffic sign image is ?
+* The shape of a traffic sign image is (32,32,3)
-* The number of unique classes/labels in the data set is ?
+* The number of unique classes/labels in the data set is 43

-####2.
-Include an exploratory visualization of the dataset.
+2.2 Exploratory Visualization of the dataset.

 Here is an exploratory visualization of the data set.
 It is a bar chart showing how the data ...